Summer Public Service Program – Apply

 - international NGO, government office, or intergovernmental organization, or

 Judicial offices, trade associations, unions, and private employers are not eligible.
 Students with positions in courts may be able to earn academic credit through the Judicial Internship course.

-A separate application is required for summer fellowships administered by the Audre and Bernard Rapoport Center for Human Rights and Justice, and those fellowships have different application deadlines.
+A separate application is required for summer fellowships administered by the Audre and Bernard Rapoport Center for Human Rights and Justice.
+The application deadline is March 11, 2022.
 See the Rapoport Center website for information.